Unit 1 Breakdown

 Here are three types of instantaneous accelerations, shown on the green graphs below.

-- Constant acceleration – A straight, horizontal line indicates constant acceleration.
+- Constant acceleration – A straight, horizontal line indicates constant acceleration (the only you will use your first Physics course)

 - Increasing acceleration – A uniform upwards (positive) sloping line